Tommy Brann: Career

 Brann is the owner of Brann's Steakhouse and Grille.
 At 19, Brann started his first restaurant business.
 Brann is the author of Mind Your Own Business.
 After Michael Moore and Seth Rogen criticized the film American Sniper, Brann banned the two from visiting his restaurants, describing their criticism as "hateful" against the United States Armed Forces and military sniper Chris Kyle, who was portrayed in the film.

 Political career

 On November 6, 2016, Brann won the election and became a Republican member of Michigan House of Representatives for District 77.
 Brann defeated Dana Knight.
 In 2018 and 2020, as an incumbent, Brann won the reelection served House District 77.

 On October 10, 2021, Brann co-sponsored House Bill 5444.

 Brann supported U.S. Representative Peter Meijer during the District 3 House of Representatives elections in 2022.
-In the 2022 Michigan Senate election, Brann was defeated by Winnie Brinks in a race form representing Michigan's 29th Senate district.
+In the 2022 Michigan Senate election, Brann was defeated by Winnie Brinks in a race for representing Michigan's 29th Senate district.

-Brann is currently running against State Representative John Fitzgerald in the 2024 Election racing for the 83rd District which spans from Wyoming to Grand Rapids.

 Personal life

 Brann is married to Sue Brann for 50 years, whom he met through his restaurant, according to his website.
 He describes himself as an Independent Republican.
-He is currently running in the 2024 83rd District against John Fitzgerald.